geozeke/ubuntu/setupguides/vmguide-p1.md

 If you haven’t already done so, download the Ubuntu Linux image file by visiting this link: [https://www.ubuntu.com/download/desktop](https://www.ubuntu.com/download/desktop).
 Once there, click on the *`Download`* button.

+*Note: You may see the listed version as `20.04.1`, `20.04.2`, etc. The point version after `04` reflects a maintenance release.
+You can download any version that starts with `20.04`.*

 ![](images/image08.png)

 ## Step - 16: